 Chili is one of fall’s most popular recipes for a number of reasons, the first of which is its ability to strike the perfect balance between healthy and hearty.
 Even without cream or cheese sauce, chili is known for its thick, saucy texture as of a result of its heavy use of tomato products.
 Because diced, stewed, or sauced tomatoes are so perfect for hearty, filling dishes, using tomato recipes in the cooler months is one of the healthiest ways to approach comfort foods.
 Chili’s spice adds another healthy aspect, too; spicy foods have been shown to speed up metabolisms and reduce people’s typical portion sizes, making them perfect for people watching their figures.

-Another reason why chili is such a great go-to dinner is because it’s so easy to throw together on a busy weeknight.
-Ground meat, canned tomatoes and beans tend to be kitchen staples that most people have on hand, and since chili is typically a one-pot meal, it’s a fast, low-mess dinner option.
+Another reason why this cowboy chili recipe is such a great go-to dinner is because it’s so fast to throw together on a busy weeknight.
+Canned tomatoes and beans tend to be kitchen staples that most people have on hand, and since chili is typically a one-pot meal, it’s a fast, low-mess dinner option.
 There are tons of chili recipes that can be made in the crockpot instead of the stovetop, too, which is one of the reasons why chili is such a popular football-watching food; it can sit in the pot for the entirety of a three to four hour game and be just as warm and bubbly at the end of the game as it was at the beginning.

-Try this recipe for Beefy Cowboy Chili the next time you’re in the mood for something warm and hearty.
+Try this quick and easy recipe for Beefy Cowboy Chili the next time you’re in the mood for something warm and hearty.
 It only takes 30 minutes from start to finish, and at less than 200 calories per serving, it shows that healthy comfort foods can actually exist.

 Prep Time: 30 minutes – Total Time: 30 min – Serves: 8 – Calories per Serving: 195

 Cowboy Chili Ingredients-

 1 pound boneless beef top sirloin steak, cut into small, bite-size pieces

 - 1/2 teaspoon salt